LIMBUA company profile by the German Journalism Academy

 Which topics are particularly important to you in your journalistic work?

-M. Maurer: "In addition to developments in the tax sector and tax law, my journalistic focus includes issues surrounding more sustainable business practices.
+M. Maurer: "In addition to developments in the tax sector and tax law, my journalistic focus includes topics related to responsible business management and alternative economic models.
 I am particularly interested in social enterprises, value-driven businesses, forms of corporate social responsibility, as well as concepts from post-growth economics.
-In short: entrepreneurial ideas and economic concepts that explore new, sustainable ways – often going beyond the usual approach – and show that things can indeed be done differently."
+In short: entrepreneurial ideas and economic concepts that explore approaches beyond conventional models."

 How did you become aware of LIMBUA – and why did you want to write about our company?

 M. Maurer: "I learned about LIMBUA through the German Federal Government’s CSR Award.
-What immediately impressed me was the connection of digital solutions with sustainable business practices and fair trade.
-I wanted to know more about it.
+What immediately caught my attention was the connection between digital solutions, traceability, and direct trade with smallholder farmers.
+I wanted to learn more about this approach.

 I increasingly view digitalization with some ambivalence: data usage for questionable purposes, algorithms harmful to democracy, enormous energy consumption, threatened jobs, overwhelmed organizations, and stressed people.
-There are so many sustainability deficits, I often ask myself: what exactly is being solved here, and for whose benefit?
+There are many critical developments, and I often ask myself: what exactly is being solved here, and for whose benefit?

-And then I came across an ecological social enterprise that, seemingly far removed from all the ‘digital noise,’ had developed a very smart digital solution enabling fair trade with smallholder farmers and ensuring a transparent supply chain.
-The true innovation here is the entrepreneurial will to act responsibly, with positive economic and social impact.
-The technology is simply a tool to achieve that.
+And then I came across an ecological social enterprise that, seemingly far removed from all the ‘digital noise,’ had developed a very smart digital solution that supports direct trade with smallholder farmers and makes supply chains documentable.
+The real innovation lies in the entrepreneurial willingness to act responsibly.
+Technology itself is simply a tool for this purpose.

-Further research convinced me about LIMBUA in many other aspects, and it quickly became clear that I wanted to write about it."
+Further research made me interested in LIMBUA from many additional perspectives, and it quickly became clear that I wanted to write about it."

 Traceability is a key element of LIMBUA’s digital solutions

-Did working on the company profile give you new perspectives on sustainable agriculture?
+Did working on the company profile give you new perspectives on organic agriculture and smallholder structures?

 And on a personal level – what do you take away from your work with LIMBUA?

-M. Maurer: "Sustainable living is a real challenge and a continuous process in our industrial consumer society.
-Companies and projects like LIMBUA motivate me to keep going.
-Personally, I am connected to nature, interested in woodcraft, and value mostly natural foods.
-Respectful interaction is also central to me.
+M. Maurer: "Conscious living is a real challenge and an ongoing process in our industrial consumer society.
+Companies and projects like LIMBUA motivate me to continue reflecting on these topics.
+Personally, I feel connected to nature, have an interest in woodworking, and value minimally processed foods.
+Respectful interaction is also very important to me.

-What impressed me about LIMBUA is the attention to detail that creates a coherent overall picture.
-I am also impressed by seemingly simple, pragmatic solutions that reflect understanding and communication – and especially by the focus on empowerment and impact."
+What I particularly appreciated about LIMBUA was the attention to detail that creates a coherent overall picture.
+I am also impressed by seemingly simple and pragmatic solutions that reflect understanding and communication – and especially by the encouragement of individual responsibility and room for initiative."

 About the German Journalism Academy (DJA)